Spring is here and it's time to get ready for your first family bike ride of the year. Here's 8 tips to get you off to a great startRead More

 Tour de France kids guide - the basics

 The Tour de France takes place over 23 days and covers over 2,000 miles.
-Each year the race takes a different route, but the finish is always in Paris with a magnificent sprint down the Champs-Élysées.
+Each year the race takes a different route, but ever since 1975 the finish has always been in Paris with a magnificent sprint down the Champs-Élysées.

 Although named the Tour de France, the race sometimes ventures into other countries such as Belgium, Italy and Spain.
 In previous years, stages have been held in Britain.